This is a guest article by Mauricio Prinzlau.

 - If you have backup requirements that are very specific, you have IT budgets available to provide for additional managerial costs and are able to absorb the high cost of developing and maintaining complex systems, you should go in for a custom built solution based on a hybrid system.

 While data backup has always been a critical function, its importance has gone up manifold due to a couple of reasons.
-One, the sheer volume of data being collected and accumulated in the average project is immense.
-Also, regulatory requirements have shot up.
+For a start, the sheer volume of data being collected and accumulated in the average project is immense.
+Also, regulatory requirements have shot up and the impact of GDPR and PECR are essential considerations.

 Both conventional and cloud based backup services are available for adoption, each with its own unique advantages.